Australian actor McLachlan charged with indecent assault

 A spokesman for the former star of long-running Australian TV series "Neighbours" and "Home and Away" said in a brief statement that McLachlan denied all of the charges, which arose after a production of "The Rocky Horror Show" in 2014.

-The statement said: "Craig is innocent of these charges which will be vigorously defended."
+"Craig is innocent of these charges which will be vigorously defended," the statement said.

+McLachlan is due to appear in Melbourne Magistrates Court on Feb.
+8.

+After the allegations against McLachlan first emerged last year, the actor launched a defamation suit against two Australian news organizations — Fairfax Media and the Australian Broadcasting Corp. — and against former Rocky Horror co-star Christie Whelan Browne.